AchilleSalaun/starter-academic/content/home/coffee.md

     you can have a look on my creations there :point_right:
     <a href="https://www.instagram.com/achillesalaun/">{{< icon name="instagram"  pack="fab" >}}</a>
     <a href="https://www.artstation.com/achille_salaun/">{{< icon name="artstation" pack="fab" >}}</a>!
-    One of my dream would be to do my own comic book one day!
+    One of my dream would be to do my own comic book.
+Who knows, maybe one day?
   </div>
 </div>